-Prerequisites for Configuring SSL Certificates
+Prerequisites for configuring SSL certificates

-Before you configure SSL certificates on the appliance, ensure that your system meets the following prerequisites:
+Before you configure SSL certificates on the appliance, ensure that your system meets these prerequisites:

-- The SteelHead SaaS appliance has a valid (not expired) SSL certificate. - The SteelHead SaaS appliance has a valid SSL license installed. - You have enabled SSL optimization on the appliance. - You have removed port 443 from the secure ports label list (choose Configure > Networking > Port Labels, select the Secure Label, remove port 443, select Remove Selected, and click Apply). - The primary interface of the appliance is connected and configured with valid DNS server entries. - The SteelHead SaaS appliance has NTP configured and at least one NTP server is accessible. - The firewall allows outbound access for ports 80 and 443 from the primary interface.
+- The SteelHead SaaS appliance has a valid (not expired) SSL certificate. - The SteelHead SaaS appliance has a valid SSL license installed. - You have enabled SSL optimization on the appliance. - You have removed port 443 from the secure ports label list (choose Networking > App Definitions: Port Labels, select the Secure Label, remove port 443, and click Apply). - The primary interface of the appliance is connected and configured with valid DNS server entries. - The SteelHead SaaS appliance has NTP configured and at least one NTP server is accessible. - The firewall allows outbound access for ports 80 and 443 from the primary interface.